CLICK BANNER FOR MAB COVID-19 DIRECTIVE

 (6)On or after day 5 of the Working ROM, all individuals will be required to complete a COVID-19 test.
 The receipt of a negative test result will be kept to complete the initial 7 day working ROM.
 If the test is positive, the individual will conduct isolation/quarantine procedures.

 (7)Upon completion of the initial 7 day Working ROM individuals can transition to Installation ROM and will have access to all on-installation facilities starting on day 8 through day 14.
 Vaccinated dependents will also have full access to the installation upon completion of an initial 7 day ROM with negative test conducted between days 5 and 7.

 b.
 Additional Working ROM requirements

-d.
-The member will sign and adhere to the standards for quarantine within the “Notice of Quarantine.”
+b.
+The member will adhere to the standards for quarantine within the “Notice of Quarantine” provided by public health.

 5. Isolation: Isolation is applied when an individual has a known positive test for COVID-19.
 Measures during Isolation include: